Curious where to eat in Dubrovnik on your next visit? In this post, we share the best restaurants in Dubrovnik for all budgets and travel styles.

 Even if Dubrovnik is the most expensive town in Croatia, you can still find cheap eats in Dubrovnik.
 Konoba Tabak is our go-to place for cheap, but hearty and tasty meals in Dubrovnik.

-You will find pizza on the menu of many Dubrovnik restaurants, but Pizzeria Papillon is the only pizzeria in Dubrovnik that makes Neapolitan-style pizza.
+Pizzeria Papillon is the only pizzeria in Dubrovnik that makes Neapolitan-style pizza.

-Unfortunately, Dubrovnik doesn't yet have all-day breakfast and brunch restaurants, but there are places in town that have a dedicated breakfast section on their menus.
-Gradska kavana Arsenal is the one to look for in the old town!
+Unfortunately, Dubrovnik doesn’t yet have all-day breakfast and brunch restaurants, but there are places in town that have a dedicated breakfast section on their menus.
+Gradska Kavana Arsenal is the one to look for in the old town!

 And those who just feel like enjoying a glass of Croatian wine will be happy to know that there are a few wine bars in Dubrovnik that also offer some simple food to accompany the wine tasting.
 We always pay a visit to D'Vino Wine Bar when in Dubrovnik.